NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 The information in [CONTRIBUTING.md](CONTRIBUTING.md) and [Contributing to these docs](source/contributing/index.rst) has instruction on how to build the pages.
-All warnings and error must be resolved.
+All warnings and errors must be resolved.

 ### Lint test